GB609/batocera-ES-onArch/README.md

  * batocera-wine is renamed to emulationstation-wine
  * Not running as root.
 Everything i did up until now assumes that emulationstation will be run as a regular user.
    The code in `emulatorlauncher` and `emulationstation-wine` makes heavy use of fuse filesystems to prevent needing root.
-   As I'm progression, i might encounter features where the code can't avoid asking for elated privileges, but i'll try to make that optional.
+   As I'm progressing, i might encounter features where the code can't avoid asking for elated privileges, but i'll try to make that optional.
  * emulationstation-wine install includes a guided installer with a few questions to automate and auto-configure installation from setups, zips or cds
  * reworked known/used config files and file formats including a conf.d-style drop-in concept.
 This opens a way to add support for new systems and/or emulators with dedicated (optional) pacman packages
  * Introduced several environment variables that can be used to configure and change the locations of the directories which emulationstation uses: